bcmcgold/3/README.md

   - Add in engine/: oscillator.go, rk45dposcillator.go, rk56oscillator.go
   - Modify in engine/: run.go, torque.go
   - Add folder examples/ with .mx3 file showing usage of new source code functions for simulating coupled oscillators
-  - Refer to paper for more details: xx
+  - Refer to paper for more details: https://arxiv.org/abs/2110.08885

 Downloads and documentation